Bury St Edmunds: Notable people

 Notable people from Bury St Edmunds include Bishop of Winchester and Lord High Chancellor of England Stephen Gardiner, the 18th-century landscape architect Humphry Repton, the hymn writer Alice Flowerdew, the artist and photographer William Silas Spanton, the author Maria Louise Ramé (also known as Ouida), the engineer and inventor Hiram Codd, the cyclist James Moore, and the portrait painter Rose Mead.
-More recent figures from the town include artist and printer Sybil Andrews, artist and suffragette Helen Margaret Spanton, Canadian World War II general Guy Simonds, Winston Churchill's secretary Elizabeth Nel, theatre director Sir Peter Hall, Norwich City footballer Liam Gibbs, Canadian journalist and author Richard Gwyn, actors Bob Hoskins and Michael Maloney, speedway rider Danny Ayres, television presenter Becky Jago, digital writer and artist Chris Joseph, and writer/director Adrian Tanner.
+More recent figures from the town include artist and printer Sybil Andrews, artist and suffragette Helen Margaret Spanton, Canadian World War II general Guy Simonds, Winston Churchill's secretary Elizabeth Nel, theatre director Sir Peter Hall, Norwich City footballer Liam Gibbs, Canadian journalist and author Richard Gwyn, actors Bob Hoskins and Michael Maloney, speedway rider Danny Ayres, television presenter Becky Jago, digital writer and artist Chris Joseph, author, archaeologist and television presenter John-Henry Phillips, professional football player Ed Upson, and writer/director Adrian Tanner.

 Thomas Clarkson, a leading abolitionist, lived in the town for parts of his life.
 Though born in Bedford, actor John Le Mesurier grew up in the town.
 Sir James Reynolds, junior, Lord Chief Baron of the Exchequer, lived in the town for much of his life and was buried in the Cathedral in 1739.
 Messenger Monsey, later physician to the Royal Hospital Chelsea and a man notorious in London society for his bad manners, practised in Bury in the 1720s.
 Children's writer A.M.
 Howell moved to Bury St Edmunds in 2001.

-Notable bands and performers from Bury St Edmunds include Jacob's Mouse, Miss Black America, The Dawn Parade and Kate Jackson of The Long Blondes.

 Among notable people who have chosen to retire to or have second homes in Bury St Edmunds are former members of parliament and government ministers Lord Tebbit, Sir John Wheeler, Sir Eldon Griffiths, and former senior Royal Air Force commander, Air Marshal Sir Reginald Harland.

+Bands and Musicians

+Notable bands and performers from Bury St Edmunds include Jacob's Mouse, Miss Black America, The Dawn Parade, Kate Jackson of The Long Blondes, Paul Hopfensperger of The Teazers and siblings Sean and Andi Oliver of Rip Rig + Panic.
+Sean Oliver also performed with Terence Trent D'Arby now known as Sananda Maitreya, Sean is credited by Sananda Maitreya for being the inspiration behind the international number 1 bestseller of Sananda Maitreya "Wishing Well".